laidav/hubfx/packages/hubfx/README.md

   - each AbstractControl should have a pristine control? - DONE

-  - action creator to reset control
+  - action creator to reset control - DONE
-  - handle reset control in reducer
+  - handle reset control in reducer - DONE
-  - test
+  - test - DONE

-  - action creator, value change effects
+  - action creator, value change effects -
-    - test
+    - test  -

 1. Pristine value